hardi17/BreedWise/README.md

 # BreedWise
-- Information about dog's breed and their subbreed like breed name, sub breed name and their images.
+- Information about dog's breed and their subbreed like breed name, subbreeds name and their images.
 - Using latest tools and Dog CEO api : https://dog.ceo/dog-api

 ## Main Features